What are the different SERP features?

 The news box usually appears if somebody searches for something that’s a hot topic at that time – something that potentially is in the news at the moment and that there are very recent stories about, for instance.
 The main thing to be aware of is that it will only feature recent articles, so you won’t find articles from a long time ago in there.
 It is focused exclusively on recent events.

 Related questions usually appear just under the first two search results, and these are questions that people also ask.
 That is to say, these questions are things that other people are searching for, and which Google interprets that you might search for next.
 This might be because it follows on from what you’ve searched for, or because it’s related, or because it’s a similar question and Google thinks that maybe you haven’t quite found the information that you’re looking for.

-These appear at the very top of the page and include product images and prices.
+Google Shopping results appear at the very top of the page and include product images and prices.
 They are most easily optimised both through Google Ads, but they can be optimised organically in some instances.

 Site links are one of the most commonly seen SERP features.
 These are the links beneath the main link for a page.
 So, if you search for “Nike” for example, you’ll get nike.com as your top result, and the site links under this result might be shoes, clothing, trainers, tracksuits, etc. They’re usually the most authoritative pages on the website, and Google pulls these through to give users the option to click straight through to a page that’s more specific to what they’re looking for.